-This report builds on our Joint Health and Wellbeing Strategy, to give every child and young person the best start in life , as well as answering calls from the community to support children in learning more about healthy eating, food choices, exercise and physical activity .
+This report builds on our Joint Health and Wellbeing Strategy, to give every child and young person the best start in life (19), as well as answering calls from the community to support children in learning more about healthy eating, food choices, exercise and physical activity (20).
 It aims to address some of the challenges identified in our recent Inequalities Plan, which recognised the need for a community centred approach in tackling key health issues.
-As a result, our recommendations are led by the same three key questions:
+As a result, our recommendations are led by the same three key guestions: Our recent signing of Food Active's Healthy Weight Declaration is a positive move forward.
+The Declaration has 16 commitments to adopt a long-term and whole systems approach to healthy weight, including addressing commercial determinants (such as working with the local food and drink sector), supporting health promoting infrastructure (such as reviewing the number of hot food takeaways in town/village centres) and promoting a culture shift to help make healthier choices easier (21).